nomad-software/tkd/README.md

 ## Building

+ * Tkd has been developed and tested using DMD version **2.065** compiler.
-It's recommended to use the [dub](http://code.dlang.org/about) build tool to build all Tkd projects.
+ * It's recommended to use the [dub](http://code.dlang.org/about) build tool to build all Tkd projects.

 ## Dependencies